xrnm/rails-elastic-beanstalk/README.md

 # Rails Elastic Beanstalk Starter App

-This starter application and attached guide is perfect for launching a Ruby on Rails application into elastic beanstalk and configuring it utilize an RDS PostgreSQL instance, S3 for secure token/password storage, and configuring top to bottom SSL.
+This starter application and attached guide is perfect for launching a Ruby on Rails application into elastic beanstalk and configuring it to utilize an RDS PostgreSQL instance, S3 for secure token/password storage, and configuring top to bottom SSL.
+This example also uses rails 5.1 and includes `yarn` in the deployment.
+This means that webpack can be used to create Angular, React, Vue, or other modern Javascript front-ends.

 This example has been created using ActiveRecord as a session store, but could trivially be modified to use Redis or another solution.